simeonowolabi/HR_Report_Project/README.md

 - **Location by State:** We examine the distribution of employees across locations by state, shedding light on the company's regional presence.

-- **Time Trends:** We investigate changes in employee count over time based on hire and term dates.
+- **Time Trends:** We investigate changes in employee count over time-based on hire and term dates.

 - **Tenure by Department:** We aim to assess the distribution of employee tenure within each department.